 2. Community Involvement and Local Giving - Serving our local neighbors with food donations, supporting those in need and taking care of the people who take care of our communities, our franchised Restaurant Operators are committed to serving beyond their restaurant doors. read more

 3. Leadership & Family Enrichment Programs - - The WinShape Foundation, created in 1982, grew from Chick-fil-A founder Truett Cathy's desire to "shape winners" by helping young people succeed in life.
 Today, the foundation provides several programs focused on creating strong youth through leadership programs and supporting families and enriching marriages. read more

 Our Giving Tradition

 For the past 66 years, we have built a foundational commitment to service – service to our customers, service to our franchised Restaurant Operators and their Team Members, and service to our communities.

 This begins in the restaurant – one customer at a time.
 We firmly believe in treating every person who comes through our doors with honor, dignity, and respect.
 We teach it to everyone who comes to work at Chick-fil-A, and it’s something that they take with them throughout their careers – whether they choose to stay with Chick-fil-A or go on to other promising careers.
 But to us, service goes beyond our restaurant doors.
 We serve our communities through volunteerism and giving.
 We also make a commitment to take care of the people who take care of our communities.
 For example, by giving sandwiches to first responders in times of crisis, we honor the commitment they make to serve all of us.
 And our philanthropic giving reinforces that commitment to service by helping children and families in need.
 This is what makes us who we are. read more

-Dan T. Cathy, President and Chief Operating Officer
+Dan T. Cathy, Chairman, President and Chief Executive Officer

 Timothy Tassopoulos, Executive Vice President, Operations